wenkesj/alchemy/README.rst

 Alchemy is a utility and contrib extension to the base TensorFlow library.
-It includes `notebooks <https://github.com/wenkesj/alchemy/blob/master/notebooks>`_ and tests for recent research papers and my own experiments.
+It includes `notebooks <https://github.com/wenkesj/alchemy/blob/master/notebooks>`_ and tests for recent research papers and my own RRR (Repeatable Reportable Research) experiments.

 Getting started
 ===============